carbon-design-system/carbon-preprocess-svelte/examples/vite@svelte-5/README.md

 # vite@svelte-5

 Used for end-to-end testing and development.
-Svelte 5 with strict `optimizeCss`.
+Svelte 5 with `optimizeCss`.

 Each entry is a small app that mirrors an optimize-css fixture scenario.
 Pick one with `ENTRY` or the matching script.